Pmichel74/holbertonschool-cyber_security/web_application_security/0x06_idor/README.md

 **🎯 Mission:** Use discovered User IDs to access bank account balances

 **🔑 Key Steps:**
-1. Use User IDs from Task 0
+1. Use information discovered from Task 0
-2. Explore financial endpoints:
+2. Explore financial-related endpoints and transactions
-   - `/api/customer/transactions` → Exposes `account_id` 🚨
-   - `/api/customer/info/{user_id}` → Contains `accounts_id[]`
-3. Find vulnerable endpoint: `/api/accounts/info/{account_id}`
-4. Test IDOR by swapping account IDs
-5. Access other users' balances and account details
+3. Identify how the application references bank accounts
+4. Look for patterns where account identifiers are exposed
+5. Test for IDOR vulnerabilities on account-related endpoints
-6. Locate the flag in a target account
+6. Locate the flag in your target's account information

 </td>
 <td width="30%">